 About Sam Wirzba

-In 2013, 2014, 2015 and 2017 my photography was recognized by the American Agriculture Editor's Association (Master Photography certificate; 1st, 2nd and 3rd place photo awards; and several honourable mentions).
+In 2013, 2014, 2015 and 2017 my photography was recognized by the American Agriculture Editor's Association (I received the Master Photography certificate; 1st, 2nd and 3rd place photo awards; and several honourable mentions).

 I photograph cattle on a regular basis, travelling both within Canada and the US to capture new images.
 My photos are used in every imaginable way within the agricultural sector.

 Please take a moment to look through my many photo galleries to acquaint yourself with my work.
 And thanks for visiting my website.
 Sam Wirzba